-Although the student's earlier utterance in Line 143 had stated his belief-how far one is from the poles has an effect on gravity-it had not included a clear prediction.
-(An utterance shortly afterward indicated that he had still been thinking of rotation as "throwing you" at that point).
+Although the student's earlier utterance in Line 143 stated his belief-how far one is from the poles has an effect on gravity-it did not include a clear prediction.
+(An utterance shortly afterward indicated that he was still thinking of rotation as "throwing you" at that point).
 The utterance of Line 182, after the introduction of the North Pole/Equator extreme case, though it is still vague, includes a novel, concrete prediction: the direction of rotation of the Earth will result in a difference between a person's weight at the North Pole and at the equator.
 It is doubtful that he would have been able to reason in this way with his original statement of Line 143.
-Thus, we hypothesize that the teacher's recasting of S4's statement has served to scaffold S4's thinking about his evolving model of gravity.

 There is evidence here of conceptual change.
-Early in Day 1 of the discussion, S4 was the one who had first introduced rotation as an important variable to be considered, stating that he believed it "causes a lot of the main force of gravity."
-On Day 2, immediately before the teacher's introduction of the extreme case, S4 still appeared to hold this conception as he argued that how far one is from the poles has more to do with ones weight than ones distance from the center of the Earth.
-Soon after, he argued that spinning does not always try "to throw you away" but can help "hold."
-Now in Line 182, as the extreme case continues to be discussed, he has modified his scenario so that spinning "throws" rather than "holds" and is only one factor in a person's weight.
+Early in Day 1 of the discussion, S4 was the one who had first introduced roration as an important variable to be considered, stating that he believed it "causes a lot of the main force of gravity."
+On Day 2, immediately before the teacher's introduction of the extreme case, S4 still appears to hold this conception as he argues that how far one is from the poles has more to do with ones weight than ones distance from the center of the Earth.
+Soon after, he argues that spinning does not always try "to throw you away" but can help "hold."
+Now in Line 182, as the extreme case continues to be discussed, he modifies his scenario so that spinning "throws" rather than "holds" and is only one factor in a person's weight.
 Thus, the effect for S4 is now in the opposite direction and there is evidence that he has gone though some conceptual change since the beginning of the discussion of the extreme case.